Drone Anatomy

 • (Optional but recommended for FPV: FPV Camera, VTX, FPV Goggles)

-Essential Tools 7:
+Essential Tools 7arrow-up-right:

 • Soldering iron and solder (good soldering skills are crucial)